Dividend Yield Calculator

 These are some of the largest companies in the world but have the potential to grow even larger and their profits are directed towards their growth rather than pay dividends.
 Dividend yield can also be misleading.
 A falling stock price can automatically increase dividend yield as the denominator in the formula is decreasing.
 Generally a continuously falling share price is indicative of some problem in the company and as such may cut or even stop dividend payments going forward.
 A high dividend yield must always be evaluated for any distress especially in sectors that are not known for paying dividends.

-What you should be looking for:
+What you should be looking for

 High dividend yield add a stability factor to an equity portfolio and provide a source of regular income.
 As such they should be a part of your portfolio especially for those who are nearing retirement and planning a portfolio for it.
 For young investors, they are better off investing money in fast growing companies than dividend paying companies since dividend paying companies are not synonymous with growth.
 High dividend yield should not be taken at face value.